lambda-fairy/lambda-fairy.github.io/blog/2017-03-13-chunky-bacon.md

----
-title: Splitting a list into chunks with unfoldr
+# Splitting a list into chunks with unfoldr
-tags: code, haskell
----

 I'm quite fond of the [`unfoldr`][unfoldr] function in Haskell.
 It doesn't seem well known, which is a shame because I've often found it useful.